fmitchell/eternalistic.github.io/about/index.md

 April 2012 - Present <br/>
 [www.magnersanborn.com](http://www.magnersanborn.com)

-p(intro).
 As a Senior Web Developer I specialize in front-end web development building attractive responsive sites using the Drupal framework.
 I also have experience working within a .NET environment and crafting elegant front-end systems.

 I strive to stay current with the technologies within our community and contribute back and share what I’ve learned as much as possible.